univention/univention-corporate-server/doc/app-center/identity_management.rst

 the *User rights management* section in the field *Schema extension for LDAP*.

-In this case, it is also possible to create individual extended attributes during the setup process.
+In this case, it's also possible to create individual extended attributes during the setup process.
 This should be done in the join script.
 Further information on extended attributes can be found in the :external+uv-dev-ref:doc:`Univention Developer Reference <index>`.